AshwinKumar4031/AshwinKumar4031/README.md

-- 👋 Hi, I’m @AshwinKumar4031
+- 👋 Hi, I’m Ashwin.
+I'm a BTech student passionate about AI and Web development.
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on new startup
-- 📫 How to reach me through email
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...